Who Qualifies for Residency

 Ineligible petitions would be:

-- If your license is registered in another state.
+• If your drivers license is registered in another state.

 DACA students or non-citizen students on an eligible visa who meet the requirements to complete an adult petition will be required to provide their approved DACA status or their approved visa status.
 This status would need to be issued at least 12 months prior to the start of classes.